kimbjerge/few-shot-novelty/README.md

 Install the Python libraries as specified in dev_requirements.txt.

 The easy-few-shot-learning (easyfsl) framework has been used to boost our experiments with few-shot image classification.
-The framework contains libraries for 11 few-shot learning methods, support and query data and modules for resnet12 backend and episodic training.
+The framework contains libraries for 11 few-shot learning methods, handling of support and query data and modules for resnet12 backend with episodic training.

 Install the Python library easyfsl "pip install easyfsl" or use the GitHub: